For people in their 60s, 70s and 80s

 Alongside her current weekly classes, she has previously taught:

-Penny is qualified by the British Wheel of Yoga (BWY), the national governing body for yoga in the UK.
-Her training takes two to three years and includes anatomy, modifications and safe teaching for mixed-ability groups.
-She holds current first-aid certification and continues annual professional development.
+Penny trained through the British Wheel of Yoga, the national governing body for yoga in the UK.
+Her training in Hatha Yoga was long and demanding, and she continues annual professional development alongside current first-aid certification.

 Where and when